-Reusable cloths can eliminate basically any commonly used disposable paper product such as napkins, paper towels, wipes, cotton rounds, etc. You can either buy store-bought cloths or make your own from old t-shirts.
+Reusable cloths can eliminate basically any commonly used disposable paper product such as napkins, paper towels, wipes, diapers, cotton rounds, etc. You can either buy store-bought cloths or make your own from old t-shirts.

 Keeping chickens takes a little time and commitment, but it’s really not too hard once you get into the swing of things.

 Bees are good for pollinating your garden and providing fresh honey.
 While I’ve never personally kept bees, it’s definitely on my to do list at some point.

-Knowing how to get your own meat from the wild is a basic skill that everyone should know.
-Our ancestors would have starved if it wasn’t for deer, wild turkey, fish, etc. that a lot of people heavily relied on to supplement their diets.
+Knowing how to get your own meat or fish from the wild is a basic skill that everyone should know.
+Our ancestors would have starved if it wasn’t for the deer, moose, wild turkey, fish, etc. that a lot of people heavily relied on to supplement their diets.